riahifiras/task-manager/README.md

-Here's an updated version of your README file with the requested changes:

----

 # Task Manager

 A full-stack application where users can manage their tasks.
 The project includes both a frontend and a backend, each residing in its own directory.